Today I’ll be replacing damaged headphone jack in a 13-inch MacBook Air laptop (model A1466).

 This guid should fit all 13″ MacBook Air laptop models 2013, 2014, 2015 and 2017.

 The headphone jack located on the I/O board.
-The cheapest way to fix that problem is to replace the entire board (about $20 on eBay).
+The cheapest way to fix that problem is to replace the entire board about $15-20.

 Update: here’s how to repair damaged USB port without replacing the I/O board.